 For more information about VEX CTE STEM Lab Unit Courses, see this page.

-AI in VEXcode VR
+VEXcode VR

 VEXcode VR Premium users can engage with AI representation and reasoning in the Rover Rescue Playground.
 In Rover Rescue, students code a rover using AI to navigate an alien world while collecting minerals and avoiding obstacles and enemies.
 The Rover's built-in AI technology allows it to detect objects and report data about them, including how far away an object is, and its relative angle.
 The Rover can identify pre-trained game elements such as obstacles, enemies, and minerals.